6 SaaS Security Best Practices to Keep Your Tech Stack Secure

 The data carried by SaaS apps - ranging from financial information and client records to intellectual property - is invaluable and must be protected.
 Failures in security can lead to data breaches, financial losses, and reputational damage.

-Shadow IT
+2. Shadow IT

 Using non-compliant SaaS providers can result in compliance violations, legal consequences, and reputational damage.
+Compliance violations may result in legal actions, fines, or penalties imposed by regulatory authorities.

 Improper cloud system configuration could pose security risks.
 Even minor misconfigurations can have serious implications, compromising the security of your entire infrastructure.

-To better understand SaaS security risks and how to minimize them, please read our article on SaaS Security Risks.
+To better understand SaaS security risks and how to minimize them, please read our article on SaaS security risks.

-6 SaaS security best practices to follow
+8 SaaS security best practices to follow

 1. Use a SaaS management platform for complete app visibility

-A study by Resmo notes that only 26% of organizations have embraced automation for monitoring SaaS security.
+A study by Resmo notes that only 26% of organizations have embraced automation for monitoring SaaS application security.

 Implementing a SaaS management platform helps you centralize and manage all your SaaS apps on a single dashboard.
-It gives a 360-degree overview of your SaaS environment, including application use, spend, user access, and security.
+It gives a 360-degree overview of your SaaS environment, including application use, spending, user access, and security.

-Image showing the cost of shadow IT
+Image shows the cost of shadow IT

-Constant surveillance helps you detect and manage possible vulnerabilities, unauthorized usage, and shadow IT within your firm.
-Streamlined SaaS application management gives you the total insight you need to make cost-optimization decisions and ensure that your business adheres to security guidelines and standards.
+Streamlined SaaS application management gives you the insight to make cost-optimization decisions and ensure that your business adheres to security guidelines and standards.

 2. Enhance your authentication with SSO and 2FA

-Integrating Single Sign-On (SSO) and Two-Factor Authentication (2FA) significantly reduces the risks of using weak or repeated passwords and unauthorized access to your SaaS applications.
+Integrating single sign-on (SSO) and two-factor authentication (2FA) significantly reduces the risks of using weak or repeated passwords and unauthorized access to your SaaS applications.

 A Superoffice study claims that 60% of organizations believe that governance and compliance are their major concerns when dealing with cloud services.

-Before implementing a SaaS app, assessing the vendor's security standards is critical.
 Check that they adhere to industry-standard security measures and laws such as the General Data Protection Regulation (GDPR), the Health Insurance Portability and Accountability Act (HIPAA), or the International Organization for Standardization (ISO) 27001.

-Image showing compliance certifications
+Image of compliance certifications

 Assess the vendor's security policies, data handling methods, and certifications to guarantee that your data will be safeguarded in accordance with your organization's security standards.